siohiko/gin_ToDoApp/README.md

 # gin_ToDoApp
-this is demo of ToDoApp by gin
+this is demo of ToDoApp by gin.
+I made it to test the gin.